Ralph Willis: Hawke government

-Keating Government
+Keating government

-Willis's initial time as Treasurer was brief as Paul Keating launched a second and this time successful challenege to Hawke, just three weeks later.
-Keating had long promised to appoint his close political ally John Dawkins as Treasurer, and so Keating moved Willis back to the role of Finance Minister in order to accommodate this.
+Willis's initial time as treasurer was brief as Paul Keating launched a second and this time successful challenge to Hawke, just three weeks later.
+Keating had long promised to appoint his close political ally John Dawkins as treasurer, and so Keating moved Willis back to the role of finance minister in order to accommodate this.
 Willis retained the role after Labor unexpectedly won a fifth consecutive election in 1993, and was expected to remain in the role until the sudden resignation of Dawkins in December 1993, who had grown frustrated with the role.
-Willis was duly appointed as Treasurer for a second time by Keating, and was responsible for helping to roll-out the Government's major 'One Nation' economic package on which it had won the 1993 election, including a round of middle-income tax cuts and the establishment of a national infrastructure commission.
+Willis was duly appointed as treasurer for a second time by Keating, and was responsible for helping to roll-out the Government's major 'One Nation' economic package on which it had won the 1993 election, including a round of middle-income tax cuts and the establishment of a national infrastructure commission.

+In late 1995, Willis was briefly acting prime minister when Prime Minister Paul Keating, Deputy Prime Minister Kim Beazley, Government Senate leader Gareth Evans (in his capacity as foreign minister) and Deputy Government Senate leader Robert Ray (in his capacity as defence minister) were all in Indonesia for the signing of a security agreement between Australia and Indonesia.

-Willis remained as Treasurer until the 1996 election, which Labor heavily lost; in the weeks before the election, Willis chose to unilaterally release a letter purportedly written by Liberal Victorian Premier Jeff Kennett, which suggested that a Coalition Government led by John Howard would cut grants to the states.
+Willis remained as treasurer until the 1996 election, which Labor heavily lost; in the weeks before the election, Willis chose to unilaterally release a letter purportedly written by Liberal Victorian Premier Jeff Kennett.
+Known as the Ralph Willis letter, it suggested that a Coalition government led by John Howard would cut grants to the states.
 However, media examination quickly revealed the letter to be a forgery, allegedly foisted on Willis by Melbourne University Liberal Club students.
 This successful ruse had a significantly adverse impact upon the last week of Labor's campaign.

 After the 1996 election, Willis chose to move to the backbench and announced his retirement from Parliament prior to the 1998 election.
-Willis was one of only three people to be a member of the Cabinet continuously during the Hawke-Keating Government between 1983 and 1996, the other two being Kim Beazley and Gareth Evans.
-At the time of his retirement from Parliament, Willis was the only MP from the time of the Whitlam Government still serving.
+Willis was one of only three people to be a member of the Cabinet continuously during the Hawke-Keating government between 1983 and 1996, the other two being Kim Beazley and Gareth Evans.
+At the time of his retirement from Parliament, Willis was the last Labor MP from the time of the Whitlam government still serving.
 Following his retirement from politics, Willis has served on several boards of companies and charities.